 It worries me that people fall into these quick fix traps, that are never sustainable for health.
 Some Macro coaches boast about eating GMO filled crappy cereal to get their carbs in.
 To me, this is not healthy.

 Why is macro counting not for ME?

-For me, health and sustainability wins every time.
-There is no diet that can beat eating real food!
+For me, health and sustainability win every time.
+No diet can beat eating real food!